Wynton Rufer

 Wynton Alan Whai Rufer CNZM (born 29 December 1962) is a New Zealand retired professional footballer who played as a striker.
-He spent more than a decade of his professional career in Switzerland and Germany, achieving his greatest success at Werder Bremen, where he won a total of four major titles and finished the top scorer in the UEFA Champions League 1993–94 season.
+He spent more than a decade of his professional career in Switzerland and Germany, achieving his greatest success at Werder Bremen, where he won a total of four major titles and finished the top scorer in the 1993–94 UEFA Champions League.
 He was also a member of the New Zealand national team in its first FIFA World Cup appearance in 1982.
 He was named the Oceania Footballer of the Century by the Oceania Football Confederation.

 Club career

 Early career

 Rufer was born in Wellington to a Swiss father, Arthur Rufer, and a New Zealand Māori mother, Anne Hine Rufer (née Campbell).
 He affiliates to the Ngāti Porou iwi.
 After leaving the city's Rongotai College, he played his first football for Wellington Diamond United, Stop Out and Miramar Rangers.

 After being voted New Zealand's Young Player of the Year in 1981 and 1982, Rufer attracted the attention of Norwich City manager Ken Brown, who invited the player and his older brother Shane Rufer to Norfolk for a trial.
 He impressed and signed a professional contract on 23 October 1981, becoming the first Kiwi to do so.
-However, he was denied a work permit to play in England, so he joined Fussballclub Zürich in May of the following year.
+However, he was denied a work permit to play in England, so he joined FC Zürich in May of the following year.

 Switzerland

-Rufer would play in Switzerland in the following seven years, also representing FC Aarau and Grasshopper Club Zürich: whilst at the former, he topped the scoring charts at 21 in the 1987–88 season, helping his club to the fourth place.
+Rufer would play in Switzerland in the following seven years, also representing FC Aarau and Grasshoppers: whilst at the former, he topped the scoring charts at 21 in the 1987–88 season, helping his club to the fourth place.
 With the Hoppers, he won the domestic cup, precisely against Aarau, and surpassed the 100-goal mark in his years in the country.

 Werder Bremen

-In the 1989 summer, Rufer signed with SV Werder Bremen, coached by Otto Rehhagel.
+In the 1989 summer, Rufer signed with Werder Bremen, coached by Otto Rehhagel.
 His Bundesliga debut came on 29 July, in a 0–0 draw at FC St. Pauli, and his impact was immediate, as he netted six times in his first 13 league matches.
-Overall, he would play an enormous part in the side's achievements, pairing with Klaus Allofs up front: on 6 May 1992, both scored in the final of the season's UEFA Cup Winners' Cup, in Lisbon (2–0 win against AS Monaco FC).
+Overall, he would play an enormous part in the side's achievements, pairing with Klaus Allofs up front: on 6 May 1992, both scored in the final of the season's UEFA Cup Winners' Cup, in Lisbon (2–0 win against Monaco).

 In the 1992–93 league season, as Werder won the third championship in the club's history, Rufer finished second in the scoring charts, at 17.
-On 8 December 1993, he scored two against R.S.C.
-Anderlecht in the UEFA Champions League, in a 5–3 home win (Anderlecht led 3–0 with 25 minutes to go); he finished as that competition's topscorer, alongside FC Barcelona's Ronald Koeman, and added his second German Cup.
+On 8 December 1993, he scored two against Anderlecht in the UEFA Champions League, in a 5–3 home win (Anderlecht led 3–0 with 25 minutes to go); he finished as that competition's topscorer, alongside Barcelona's Ronald Koeman, and added his second German Cup.

 Rufer was voted Oceania's Player of the Year in 1989, 1990 and 1992.